 You’ve booked flights to Southeast Asia?
 Awesome!
 This is quite possibly the best idea of your life.
 You’re going to have an amazing time, but in order to be a savvy traveller, you need to avoid the most common mistakes that so many first-time visitors to Asia seem to make…

 Although New Year’s Eve in Asia is actually in April, the locals still think that the Western New Year is a great excuse for a party and you’ll find plenty to do in each of the major cities on the Stray route.
 Plan your trip so that you end up in one of these party-places on […]

-At Stray, we believe that travel is a two-way exchange between travelers and locals.
+At Stray, we believe that travel is a two-way exchange between travellers and locals.
 It’s important for us to give back to local communities in return for the incredible things that they teach us about their cultures.
-Find out more about Lone Buffalo, a not-for-profit school in Laos and how Stray make a difference with […]
+Find out more about Lone Buffalo, a not-for-profit school in Laos and how Stray makes a difference with […]

 Gemma Daniel, originally from Wales in the UK, quit her job to travel for a year and a half.
-She spent 4 months travelling around Asia on the Lot Pass and even celebrated her 26th birthday on the Stray bus in Bai Xep!
+She spent 4 months travelling around Asia on a Stray Tour and even celebrated her 26th birthday on the Stray bus in Bai Xep!
 She’s planning to keep travelling around the world but we managed to […]

 If you’re lucky enough to be travelling through Thailand or Laos between April 13-15 this year, be prepared to experience the wet and wild one-of-a-kind water festivals known as Songkran/Thai New Year and Pi Mai Lao/Lao New Year.

 Get… set… go!
 They issued the challenge and we accepted, even if that meant a whole lot of pain!
 Call us crazy, we even offered to pay them for it – but it was all to raise funds for a worthy cause…